-4. Concentrations and Contingencies
+3. Concentrations and Contingencies

 The Organization's cash is held in accounts at certain commercial financial institutions, the aggregate balance of these, at times, may exceed the Federal Deposit Insurance Corporation (FDIC) limit per depositor, per institution.
+Amounts in excess of the insured limits are at risk for potential loss.
 The Organization has not experienced any losses on its cash deposits to date as it relates to FDIC insurance limits.
 Management periodically assesses the financial condition of the institutions and believes that the risk of any loss is minimal.